checkmarx-ltd/cx-flow/docs/CxIAST-Integration.md

 - The **title** field is set to `<CxIAST Vulnerability name> @ <Triggering API URL>`.
 - The **priority** field is set based on the CxIAST vulnerability severity.
-- The **assignee** field is set based on the `--assignee` argument that was passed to CxFlow, or based on the configured Jira username.
+- The **assignee** field is set based on the `--assignee` argument that was passed to CxFlow, or based on the configured Jira. username.
 Refer to [Jira Configuration](https://github.com/checkmarx-ltd/cx-flow/wiki/Bug-Trackers-and-Feedback-Channels#jira) for additional information.
 - The **description** field contains a link to the vulnerability in CxIAST Manager, scan tag, branch, repository name and severity